summer1984/log-analysis-tool/README.md

 # Log Analysis Tool

-The log analysis reporting tool prints out reports (in plain text) based on the data in a database.
+The log analysis reporting tool prints plain-text reports based on the data in a database.
 The tool is a Python program using the psycopg2 module to connect to the database.

 ## Requirements